Initiative Aims to Bring High-Speed Internet for All

 Molokai residents with comments or questions on the digital equity plan can reach out to (808) 587-9001 or email dbedt.internetforall@hawaii.gov.

-Information on the BEAD program can be accessed via the UH Broadband for Hawaii website at hawaii.edu/broadband/
+Information on the BEAD program can be accessed via the UH Broadband for Hawaii website at hawaii.edu/broadband/.

-You must be logged in to post a comment.
+You must login to post a comment.